When you think about the causes of obesity – Do you take into consideration the effect of culture? Let’s take a look at this “culture of obesity”!

 I briefly mentioned a few of them under the cultural implications section above.
 They included:

-- Partners working full-time, no one home weekdays to cook healthy meals, so an obvious demand for fast options increasing
+• Partners working full time.
+No one is home on weekdays to cook healthy meals, so an obvious demand for fast options has increased.

-But there are a few others that we should bring attention too as well.
+But there are a few others that we should bring attention to as well.
 Things such as:

-- The rise of easy transportation and less physical-related careers
+2. The rise of easy transportation and less physical-related careers.

-The cultural shift that moved the population toward consumption has been happening for a few decades.
+The cultural shifts that moved the population toward consumption have been happening for a few decades.
 So it’s no surprise that our obesity rates have also been moving in correlation to it.

-The fact that we have such easy access to so many different kinds of food is a wonder of capitalism, but it doesn’t mean we all need to become 400 lbs.
-Moderation, people!
+The fact that we have such easy access to so many kinds of food is a wonder of the global world, but it doesn’t mean we all need to become 400 lbs.
+Moderation, people.

 Effect of Better Transportation on Obesity